ping-Mel/ERV-V2-Assignments/session6/part2/README.md

 - **Removal of ReLU Activation from the Last Layer:** To ensure the output layer's effectiveness in classification tasks, the ReLU activation function has been omitted from the final layer.

+- **Simplify Model Structure:**  This model structure significantly reduces the number of parameters by decreasing the number of filters in each convolutional layer

 ## Achievements

   - [x] Successful integration of both Batch Normalization and Dropout techniques.
   - [x] The model operates with much less than 20K parameters.
   - [x] Achieved the desired accuracy in fewer than 20 epochs.
-  - [x] Attained a peak validation accuracy of 99.61%.
+  - [x] Attained a peak validation accuracy of 99.41%.